Wentworth Point, New South Wales: Population

-In the 2016 Census, there were 6,994 people in Wentworth Point.
-36.9% of people were born in Australia.
-The next most common countries of birth were China 14.8%, South Korea 7.3%, Azerbaijan 3%, India 2.5%, England 2.0% and Iran 1.9%.
-The most common reported ancestries were Chinese 18.4%, English 12.4%, Australian 9.1%, Korean 7.6% and Irish 4.3%.
-37.2% of people only spoke English at home.
-Other languages spoken at home included Mandarin 15.2%, Korean 9.0%, Azerbaijani 6.7%, Cantonese 4.0%, Arabic 2.7% and Spanish 2.0%.
-The most common responses for religion were No Religion 33.7% and Catholic 19.1%.
+In the 2021 Census, there were 12,703 people in Wentworth Point, an increase of 81.6% compared to the 6,994 people counted in the 2016 Census.
+34.6% of people were born in Australia.
+The next most common countries of birth were China 21.0%, South Korea 8.1%, India 3.8%, Iran 2.0% and Philippines 2.0%.
+The most common reported ancestries were Chinese 31.6%, English 11.9%, Korean 10.5%, Australian 9.2% and Indian 4.9%.
+32.1% of people only spoke English at home.
+Other languages spoken at home included Mandarin 23.0%, Korean 9.8%, Cantonese 5.1%, Arabic 3.5% and Persian 2.0%.
+The most common responses for religion were No Religion 46.9%, Catholic 15.1%, Islam 7.0%, Not stated 6.0% and Buddhism 4.5%.
+Median weekly household income was $2,035, higher than the New South Wales median of $1,829.

 Recreation

 Cycle paths extend through Sydney Olympic Parklands used by cyclists, runners and walkers.
 The Bennelong Bridge creates a bay run or cycle loop around Homebush Bay.
 A shorter 6 kilometre loop through Bicentennial Park or a longer 12 kilometre loop through to Silverwater Bridge are available.
+The wreck of SS Ayrfield on Homebush Bay is proximate to the suburb's shores.

 Kayaking, rowing and dragon boating can be seen inside Homebush Bay, but water access and boat storage facilities are limited.
 There is a recreation club in Wentworth Point which has an indoor heated pool, an outdoor recreational pool, gym and tennis courts.
 A wide range of other recreation facilities are available at nearby Sydney Olympic Park.